History of Slovenia: Janša premiership (2012–2013): Anti-corruption report

 Janša was Prime Minister of Slovenia from February 2012 until March 2013 for the second time.
 He was replaced by the first female PM in history of Slovenia, Alenka Bratušek, after the official anti-corruption agency's Report on the Parliamentary Parties' Leaders was issued.
 Former prime minister Janez Janša spent six months in prison in 2014 after being convicted on bribery charges related to a 2006 arms deal.
 Janša had denied any wrongdoing.

 Miro Cerar was prime minister since September 2014 until March 2018.
 His government coalition included Cerar's Party of Modern Centre, the Social Democrats and pensioners’ party DeSUS.

 In June 2018, the center-right Slovenia Democratic Party (SDS) of former prime minister Janez Janša won in the election.
 SDS secured 25 seats in the 90-seat parliament.
 A center-left party, The List of Marjan Šarec (LMŠ), was in second place with 13 seats.
 Cerar's Party of The Modern Centre was fourth with just 10 seats.

 In August 2018, new prime minister Marjan Šarec formed a minority government made up of five center-left parties.

 In January 2020, prime minister Šarec resigned because his minority government was too weak to push through important legislation.

 Janša premiership (2020-2022)

 In March 2020, Janez Janša became prime minister for third time in the new coalition government of SDS, the Modern Centre Party (SMC), New Slovenia (NSi) and Pensioners' Party (DeSUS).
 Janša had previously been prime minister from 2004 to 2008 and from 2012 to 2013.
 Janez Janša was known as a right-wing populist and an outspoken supporter of former US President Donald Trump.
 Janša was also known as an ally of right-wing Prime Minister Viktor Orban of Hungary.

-Golob premiership (2022-)
+Golob premiership (2022-2026)

 In April 2022, liberal opposition, The Freedom Movement, won the parliamentary election.
 The Freedom Movement won 34.5% of the vote, compared with 23.6% for Janša’s Slovenian Democratic party.
 On 25 May 2022, Slovenia’s parliament voted to appoint the leader of Freedom Movement, Robert Golob, as the new Prime Minister of Slovenia to succeed Janez Janša.

 In November 2022, Natasa Pirc Musar, liberal candidate and lawyer, won the second round of Slovenia's presidential election, becoming Slovenia's first female president.

 Pirc Musar presidency (2022-)

 On 23 December 2022, Nataša Pirc Musar became Slovenia’s fifth president to succeed her predecessor Borut Pahor.

+On 22 March 2026, the ruling centre-left coalition lost its majority in the parliamentary election.
+On May 22, Janez Janša was elected as prime minister of a new centre-right government by the Slovenia’s parliament.